Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 **Moons.** Terrus has one moon, called Selene.
 It conpletes a full orbit approximately every 30 days.

+**The Terrestrial Calendar.** Since a "year" on Terrus takes 2,630 days, people don't tend to measure years by the time it takes Terrus to orbit the sun.
+Instead, they measure the passage of time by the time it takes Selene to orbit Terrus.
+They divide the year to twelve 30-day months, resulting in a 360-day year.

+**Seasons.** The seasons on Terrus are long.

 ### Untitled
-**The sixth planet from Ausaria.** It completes an orbit around Ausaria approximately every 3,830 Terrus days.
+**The sixth planet from Ausaria.** It completes an orbit around Ausaria approximately every 3,830 Terrestrial days.

 ## Observation of Moons and Other Planets
 Moons and other planets have been observed using a revolutionary invention called the [[magniscope]], a large enchanted telescope which allows the operator to cast [[Scrying]] on the location it is focused on.
 This has allowed astronomers to see the surface of Selene and of the other planets in the Ausarian Expanse.